geopandas/geopandas/doc/source/docs/user_guide/aggregation_with_dissolve.rst

 :meth:`~geopandas.GeoDataFrame.dissolve` can be thought of as doing three things:

-(a) it dissolves all the geometries within a given group together into a single geometric feature (using the :meth:`~geopandas.GeoSeries.unary_union` method), and
+(a) it dissolves all the geometries within a given group together into a single geometric feature (using the :attr:`~geopandas.GeoSeries.unary_union` method), and
 (b) it aggregates all the rows of data in a group using :ref:`groupby.aggregate <groupby.aggregate>`, and (c) it combines those two results.